The One Who Remembered

 Previous | Next

-There was a drop of water, and then another.
+There was a drop of water and then another.
 Evina hadn't been paying attention.
 He should have expected it at this hour, but there was nothing he could do about it now.
-He didn't even care that much anymore.
-Suddenly the sky poured and the sound of it was all Evina could hear in the streets.
+He didn't even care about it anymore.
+Suddenly, the sky poured, and the sound of it was all Evina could hear in the streets.
 This was a regular occurrence every other day or so.

-He had spent most of the day wandering around randomly, unable to stop thinking about his decision to quit work.
-He had nowhere else to go.
-Then when it had come time for the only other event he had planned for the day, he walked to Daisy Gardens.
+Finally, when it had come time for the only other event he had planned for the day, he walked to Daisy Gardens.
 He didn't bother teleporting because his access was probably revoked by now.
-The usage of portal holes was tightly restricted these days.
+The use of portal holes was tightly restricted these days.
 The police claimed it would prevent abuse.
 Ironically, it only prevented the poor victims of the gangs from escaping.

-His feet splashed in the warm water on the street as he walked.
-By the time the rain ended it was always colder.
+His feet splashed in the warm water on Maple Street while he walked.
+By the time the rain ended, it was always colder.
 The glare of the streetlights and shop signs reflected up into his eyes.
-It made the area appear brighter than it was before, a show of random colors.
+It made the area appear brighter than it was before, a confusing mess of neon colors.

-Most toons were wary to go outside normally, let alone in the rain.
-Evina was the only toon in sight.
+Most toons were wary to go outside, let alone in the rain.
+Evina was the only one in sight.
 He began to worry again about what Jenny had said before.
-Beneath his feet there could be tunnels transporting criminals to every part of Toontown.
+Beneath his feet, there could be tunnels transporting criminals to every part of Toontown.
 Nowhere was safe.
-His eyes wandered towards one of the pink posters.
+His eyes wandered toward one of the pink posters.
 Although he had it memorized, he read it again, just for the heck of it.

-The Toon Council reminds you to do all you can to protect yourself and your loved ones.
+The Toon Council reminds you to do all you can to protect yourself and your friends.
 Never travel alone.
 Bring a friend.
 Avoid standing in the dark.
-Always look out for suspiciousactivity and report any findings to your local Toon HQ.
+Always look out for suspicious activity and report any findings to your local Toon HQ.

 Thank you for doing your civic duty.

 Keep staying toontastic!